 In the spring of 1840, the senior class at Harvard College numbered 46 — mischievous “boys,” complained one of them years later, who were often considered “culprits” under the presidency of tough-minded Josiah Quincy III, a former police magistrate and mayor of Boston.

 That same high-spirited spring produced a new organization that is still blooming today: the Harvard Alumni Association (HAA), which turned 175 last year.

-At the association’s founding five years after College’s 200th anniversary, Harvard was emerging from its past as a training ground for ministers to a present that would soon minister to the world.
+At the association’s founding, five years after the College’s 200th anniversary, Harvard was emerging from its past as a training ground for ministers to a present that would soon minister to the world.
 Graduating classes numbered fewer than 100, a high mark only reached by the Class of 1860.
 Even the nascent alumni group soon served as an outsized convening force for fellowship and good works.

 Today, HAA often serves as a lifelong bridge to learning and engagement for more than 375,000 current graduates.
 The association hosts more than 185 alumni clubs in more than 70 countries, facilitates 50-plus Shared Interest Groups (SIGs), and provides digital resources to connect alumni and provide online education opportunities.

 “Alumni now connect around every kind of interest and shared experience,” said Philip Lovejoy, HAA executive director.
 “They connect live.
 They connect digitally.
 It’s a network that supports each other and the University.”

 Meanwhile, Harvard alumni give back through networking, education, SIG leadership, and volunteering, whether for the HAA board, on boards worldwide, in global economic enterprises, or at Convocation or Wintersession events.
 Every year, alumni interview thousands of prospective freshmen.
 They raise crucial funds for financial aid — many of which promote student-body diversity, much like the ongoing Early College Awareness program.